 Topics Unacceptable Practices Acceptable Practices Comments Topics Unacceptable Practices Acceptable Practices Comments National or Ethnic Origins Any questions about the place of birth.
 Any questions on the nationality of parents, grandparents, other relatives or spouse.
 Any request relating to ethnic or national origin, eg.: Require a birth certificate, ask to indicate the mother tongue.
 Ask the candidate if he was born here or was naturalized Canadian.
 Ask the candidate to indicate the date on which he/she received Canadian citizenship.
 Ask the candidate to provide proof of citizenship.
 Ask the candidate if he/she is allowed to work in Canada.
 After selecting the candidate, the employer may require a written proof acting if he/she is authorized to work in Canada.
-Medical - information or gender.
-The employer should therefore cor The fact that the offer is conditional on accep the application form. nduct such examinations once the se election process is done.
-Organizations Ask the candidate to provide a list of clubs and organizations of which he/she is a member.
+Medical The medical examination necessarily unveils prohibited information about the ca andidate, such as age, race information or gender.
+The employer should therefore cor The fact that the offer is conditional on accep the application form. tance of being subjected to a medic al check should appear on Organizations Ask the candidate to provide a list of clubs and organizations of which he/she is a member.
 Request such list specifying that the candidate may not mention any club or organization if that reveals a ground for illegal discrimination.
 Such information should only be required if the membership of certain organizations is part of the evaluation criteria of the Job Skills.
 Optional requests Any request of prohibited information such as above, even if the term "optional" appears on the form.
 Military Service Any question related to military service of the candidate.
 Any questions related to military service of the candidate in Canada.
 Questions about military service are allowed when this experience is related to the job applied for.
 Languages Ask the candidate to state his mother tongue or the place of his/her acquisition of language skills.
 Questioning the candidate on the languages he speaks, reads or writes, when these data are related to the job applied for.
 Submit the candidate to test or note his/her knowledge of French or English is not approved unless skills in these languages are required in light of the tasks required to fulfill.